How to make Trinidad Doubles

 Foam being skimmed from a pot with a spoon

-Add in the garlic, turmeric, garam masala and chadon beni leaves and salt continue to cook for another 10-15 minutes.
-Mix back and forth using a wooden spoon and slightly crushing the chickpeas to thicken the chana.
-Once thickened turn off the heat and set aside to cool.
+Add in the garlic, turmeric, garam masala and chadon beni leaves and salt.
+Continue to cook for another 10-15 minutes.
+Mix back and forth using a wooden spoon and slightly crush the chickpeas to thicken the chana.
+Once thickened, turn off the heat and set aside to cool.

 Pot of cooked chana cooling with a lid on it